nwg-piotr/nwg-hello/README.md

 - `"prefer-dark-theme"` should remain `true`, unless you need to turn it off in your own styling.
 - `"lang"` allows you to force the use of a specific language, regardless of the `$LANG` system variable.
 Check if we have the translation in the [langs directory](https://github.com/nwg-piotr/nwg-hello/tree/main/nwg_hello/langs).
 - `"env-vars"` allows to pass an array of environment variables.
 Use like this: `["MY_VAR=value", "OTHER_VAR=value1"]`.

+# Styling

+Copy `/etc/nwg-hello/nwg-hello-default.css` to `/etc/nwg-hello/nwg-hello.css` and make your changes there.